IHE/RAD.IRA/input/pagecontent/rad-x6.md

 ##### 2:3.X6.4.1.1 Trigger Events

-The Sender identifies some report context / content are selected automatically or manually by a user.
+The Sender determines some report context / content are selected automatically or manually by a user, and coordinates the selection with other Subscribers.

+The Sender determines that the selected content are no longer required and reset the selection.

 ##### 2:3.X6.4.1.2 Message Semantics